siderolabs/sidero/docs/website/content/docs/v0.1/Configuration/environments.md

 An environment is a codified description of what should be returned by the PXE server when a physical server attempts to PXE boot.

 Especially important in the environment types are the kernel args.
-From here, one can tweak the IP to the metadata server as well as various other kernel options that [Talos](https://www.talos.dev/docs/v0.6/en/guides/metal/overview#kernel-parameters) and/or the Linux kernel supports.
+From here, one can tweak the IP to the metadata server as well as various other kernel options that [Talos](https://www.talos.dev/docs/v0.8/introduction/getting-started/#kernel-parameters) and/or the Linux kernel supports.

 Environments can be supplied to a given server either at the Server or the ServerClass level.
-The heirarchy from most to least respected is:
+The hierarchy from most to least respected is:

-- Environment Ref provided at Server level
+- `.spec.environmentRef` provided at `Server` level
-- Environment Ref provided at ServerClass level
+- `.spec.environmentRef` provided at `ServerClass` level
-- "default" Environment created by administrator
+- `"default"` `Environment` created by administrator

 A sample environment definition looks like this: